Housing Finance Reform and Comprehensive Tax Overhaul Highlight Apartment Industry's 2012 Priorities For Capitol Hill

 |For Release: March 13, 2012|

-WASHINGTON, D.C. – The National Apartment Association (NAA) and National Multi Housing Council (NMHC) announced the apartment industry’s 2012 policy agenda today as part of the NAA Capitol Conference’s lobby day tomorrow.
+WASHINGTON, D.C. – The National Apartment Association (NAA) and National Multifamily Housing Council (NMHC) announced the apartment industry’s 2012 policy agenda today as part of the NAA Capitol Conference’s lobby day tomorrow.
 Top priorities for Capitol Hill in the year ahead include housing finance reform, comprehensive tax overhaul and cost-effective regulations.

 “The single-family collapse clearly illustrated the consequences of the overzealous push on Capitol Hill towards purchasing homes.
 With more than a third of all Americans renting and upwards of seven million new renter households expected this decade, it’s time for Congress to create a balanced housing policy that’s as flexible and dynamic as our country’s housing choices,” said NAA President Douglas S. Culkin, CAE.